bwestrich/tdd-spock/README.md

 #Write readable where tables

+##Always use @Unroll when using where tables
+ If you don't use @Unroll, all rows of the table are rolled up into a single report result.
+ (e.g. `mcwest.SpecifyClassUnderTestSpec`).

-##Use comments and @Unroll to document where tables
+##Optionally use a comment column to document where tables
- Add a comment column as the first column to all tables, and print it (via templating) in the method name (e.g. `mcwest.SpecifyClassUnderTestSpec`).
+ Consider adding a comment column as the first column to all tables, and printing it (via templating) in the method name (e.g. `mcwest.SpecifyClassUnderTestSpec`).
+If you have an input variable that clearly specifies each row, you can instead use that column (e.g. `mcwest.UseExpectForSimpleSpec`).

 ##Put expected values (outputs) at the end of the where table
  Put expected values in the rightmost column(s) of the table, as this increases readability